avsmith15/fulton-android/sample/README.md

 ## Other Libraries
 - [Koin](https://github.com/InsertKoinIO/koin), a pragmatic lightweight dependency injection framework for Kotlin.
-- [PromiseKt](https://github.com/swarmnyc/PromiseKt), a simple and easy to use of Promise library for Kotlin on JVM and Android.
+- [PromiseKt](https://github.com/swarmnyc/PromiseKt), a simple and easy to use version of Promise library for Kotlin on JVM and Android.

 ## ApiClients And Services